2012 Toyota Prius V Interior

 - "In both cars interior materials are the hard plastics typical of current Toyotas, but they appear cheaper inside the Prius v.
 The silver plastic trim on the doors appears dated." -- The Truth About Cars

 While reviewers are unanimous in praising the front seats of the 2012 Prius v, the back seats get mixed reviews.
 Many reviewers say they have plenty of space, and appreciate that they slide back and forth and have a reclining backrest.
 Others complain that they’re mounted too close to the floor, and that legroom could be better.
-Though the back seats of the Prius v are fine for kids, if you frequently carry adults, you’ll want to give them a thorough going over.
+Though the back seats of the Prius v are fine for kids, they may not be comfortable for some adults.

 - "The real news is in the rear seat.
 Huge rear doors and a two-level interior curb make ingress and egress easy.
 Parents should find it easy to step into the vehicle to install child seats and to secure rug rats into them.
 Sitting behind a five-foot, eleven-inch driver, I found plenty of rear-seat foot room, as your feet can extend under the front seats.
 There's generous leg and knee room and good side visibility, plus a comfortable pull-down center armrest.” -- Automobile Magazine

 - "Generous headroom for 6 footers (in the backseat), but legroom is merely adequate and foot space can get tight behind a front seat set well back.
 The rear seat slides fore and aft to favor passenger or cargo room." -- Consumer Guide